nxworries/Bayesian-vs-Frequentist-feature-selection/README.md

 # Bayesian-vs-Frequentist-feature-selection
-feature selection project using IMDb data
+Contrasting feature selection in a linear regression model using Bayesian and frequentist statistical methods